raspberrypilearning/physical-computing-with-python/motors.md

     The motors should now speed up from 0 (stopped) to 0.1, 0.2 and up to 1.

-    Note that the motor may not move until it gets to a certain speed as there may not be enough power to engage the motor.
+    Be aware, though, that the motor may not move until it gets above a certain speed as there may not be enough power to engage it.

 ## Motor class